 It may be hard work, but there’s something about spring cleaning that actually lifts my spirits.
-Must be the sense of renewal that comes with giving the home – and our BIOTONE offices – a thorough once over.
+It must be the sense of renewal that comes with giving the home – and our BIOTONE offices – a thorough once over.
 There’s another upside to spring cleaning.
-As you go through your spa or massage practice with the proverbial fine tooth comb, you can spot areas that need fixing before they turn into an even greater problem down the road.
+As you go through your spa or massage practice with the proverbial fine-tooth comb, you can spot areas that need fixing before they turn into an even greater problem down the road.

-You may have your ritual down pat for spring cleaning your spa or massage practice, but here are few suggestions for spring cleaning with the environment and the health of your clients and employees in mind.
+You may have your ritual down pat for spring cleaning your spa or massage practice, but here are few suggestions for spring cleaning with the environment and your client's and employees' health in mind.

 Let Fresh Air In

 Open all the windows and doors to let fresh air circulate and the dirty air move out.
 Use fresh or dried flowers, house plants, and aromatherapy candles instead of commercial air fresheners.

 Go Over your Equipment with a Fine Tooth Comb